squinkylabs/SquinkyVCV/docs/booty-shifter.md

 Linux users - you must read [the detailed document](./thread-booster.md) to use this module.

-Note to users who downloaded the original version of Thead Booster: we've improved it a bit since then, especially on Linux and Windows.
+Note to users who downloaded the original version of Thread Booster: we've improved it a bit since then, especially on Linux and Windows.

 # Colors variable slope noise generator<a name="colors"></a>

 ![noise image](../docs/colors.png)

 Colors is a colored noise generator.
 It can generate all the common **"colors"** of noise, including white, pink, red, blue, and violet.
-It can also produce all the colors in-between, as it has a **continuously variable slope**.
+It can also produce all the colors in between, as it has a **continuously variable slope**.

-Colors has a single control, “slope”.
+Colors has a single control, "slope."
 This is the slope of the noise spectrum, from -8 dB/octave to +8 dB/octave.

 The slope of the noise is quite accurate in the mid-band, but at the extremes we flatten the slope to keep from boosting super-low frequencies too much, and to avoid putting out enormous amounts of highs.
 So the slope is flat below 40hz, and above 6kHz.